lextoumbourou/notes/notes/permanent/function.md

 * Linear Function: A function where the output is proportional to the input.
 * Quadratic Function: A function where the output is proportional to the square of the input.
 * Exponential Function: A function where the output is proportional to a fixed base raised to the power of the input.
-* Polynomial Function: A function that can be represented as a sum of terms, each consisting of a constant multiplied by a variable raised to a non-negative integer power.
+* Polynomial Function: A function that we represent as a sum of terms, each consisting of a constant multiplied by a variable raised to a non-negative integer power.
 Linear and quadratic functions are specific types of polynomial functions.

 ---